Alexis M.,

 "We need this in 6 months for the major client."

 The project is actually a 12-month project.
 But the pressure is enormous.
 The estimate gets "adjusted."
-Everyone knows it is unrealistic.
-No one says it out loud.
+Everyone knows it's unrealistic.
+Nobody says it out loud.

-Six months later: 60% done.
+Six months later: 60% complete.
 Panic mode.
 Overtime.
-Bugs that have not been tested.
+Bugs that haven't been tested.

-Projects with "accelerated timelines" have a 3x higher defect rate.
+Projects with "accelerated timelines" have a 3x higher error rate.

 The wrong team

 You have Java developers.
 The project is a cloud migration to AWS with Kubernetes.
-No one has ever done this before.
+Nobody has ever done that.

-Or: You have developers, but no product owner with time for questions.
+Or: you have developers, but no product owner who has time for questions.
 The designer is responsible for five projects.

-Insufficient skills cost 1–3 weeks of rework per quarter.
+Insufficient skills cost 1-3 weeks per quarter in rework.

 The team is not co-located.
 Business and IT speak different languages.
-The status report comes on Fridays—but no one really knows what "yellow" means.
+The status report arrives on Fridays - but nobody really knows what "yellow" means.

 A major problem is noticed.
 The information goes to the tech lead.
 Then to the project manager.
 Then to the sponsor.
 Six days later, an emergency call is scheduled.